lkargi/440_project/README.md

 # INSTALLATION

-1. See requirements.txt for library requirements. (run pip install -r requirements.txt to install all requirements)
+1. See requirements.txt for library requirements.
+    - run "pip install -r requirements.txt" to install all requirements

 2. download data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE182202 and place into **data/raw/** directory (create if needed) then unzip all files
     - NOTE: for UMAP plot (figure 1) only GSM5520360 is needed